RAK2315/Movie-Recommender-System/Documentation.md

             st.text(movie_name[i])
             st.image(movie_poster[i])
 ```
-- On clicking the **Recommend** button:
+- When the "Recommend" button is clicked:
-  - Calls the `recommend()` function.
+  - It runs the `recommend()` function.
-  - Displays the 10 recommended movies and their posters in two rows (5 per row).
+  - Displays 10 recommendations with posters in **two rows of 5 columns each** using `st.columns`.

 ---

 > ✅ This script must be run **after** generating the `.pkl` files using `Main.ipynb`.

-> NOTE: TMDB poster links have been broken for a while now so there is a good chance alot of the posters won't loan their poster images, this is a problem on thier hand not in the code.
+> 🔴 **Note:** TMDB's API occasionally breaks or returns null posters.
+That’s not an error in your code — it's a server-side or data issue from TMDB.